Oceans

 What WWF Is Doing

-Our place-based conservation work in seascapes takes an integrated, holistic approach that benefits local communities, global populations.
+Our place-based conservation work in seascapes takes an integrated, holistic approach that benefits local communities.
 We start with a science-based approach to seascape selection, design, and management.
 We develop specific, measurable targets within a seascape and use an overarching monitoring, evaluation, and learning framework to assess the impacts of the interventions on the planet, people, prosperity, and peace.

 Through a partnership mindset, our nature-based solutions drive climate adaptation and resilience, food and livelihood security, peace and security, and healthy oceans outcomes globally.

-Our markets and finance work combines nature-positive business with innovative blue financing to deliver scalable, durable global oceans solutions, as well as support our nature-positive seascape work.
+Our markets work engages businesses to deliver scalable, durable, and nature-positive global oceans solutions, as well as support our nature-positive seascape work.

-Nature-positive business supports the private sector in better addressing their environmental and social footprints, bringing forth green and blue infrastructure solutions, and establishing long-term investments in the seascapes where they do business.
-Our focus sectors are seafood, coastal development, marine renewables, and shipping.
+Engaging businesses for nature-positive outcomes involves addressing their environmental and social footprints, bringing forth green and blue infrastructure solutions, establishing long-term investments in the seascapes where they do business, and driving systemic transformations across sectors including in policy and finance.
+Our focal sectors are seafood, coastal development, marine renewables, and shipping.
 In the seafood sector alone, WWF has built more than 80 partnerships with companies that have made sustainable seafood purchasing commitments, touching more than 600 fisheries around the world.

 Oceans futures

-The nexus of oceans, geopolitical tensions, conflict, crime, and societal instability is on the rise.
-A robust ocean conservation agenda must therefore include natural resource conflict resolution, peacebuilding, and law enforcement capacity building.
-Under Oceans Futures, WWF will offer predictive analytics, early warning, and strategic planning, and preventive conservation solutions to prevent conflict over marine resources.
-We will also partner and support with global maritime security and enforcement organizations to build a science-driven and networked approach to unsustainable marine resource extraction.
+The importance of oceans in reducing conflict, crime, and societal instability is on the rise.
+Therefore, a robust ocean conservation agenda must include natural resource conflict resolution, peacebuilding, and law enforcement capacity building.
+Under Oceans Futures, WWF offers predictive analytics, early warning, strategic planning, and preventive conservation solutions to current and future conflicts over marine resources.

 Projects